MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-companies.md

 4. In the **Current Master Fields** field, specify the fields to prioritise if there is conflicting information in fields common to both the existing contact and the customer, vendor, employee, or bank account.
 So, if the salesperson code differs between the contact and customer, you can choose to keep the one on the contact card by selecting **Contact**.
 5. Choose **OK**.

-## <a name="to-remove-a-link-between-a-contact-and-an-existing-customer-vendor-employee-or-bank-account"></a>To remove a link between a contact and an existing customer, vendor, employee, or bank account
+## To remove a link between a contact and an existing customer, vendor, employee, or bank account

 If you linked a contact with a customer, vendor, employee, or bank account that you didn't intend to, remove the link between the entities so the data no longer synchronises.